stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 ii.
 Groups
 ----------

 **Groups** are collections of Accounts found within a Directory.
 They can be thought of as labels applied to Accounts.
+Aside from the relatively simple task of grouping together Accounts, Groups can also be used to implement "roles" for authorization purposes.
+For more information about this, please see :ref:`rbac`.

 An individual Group resource may be accessed via its Resource URI: